mei-chen/beagle/Kibble/EC2_Setup_Files/kibble_ec2_readme.md

 Setup socket server

 **Step 9**
-“Setup and build frontend files.
+Setup and build frontend files.
 The static files are collected into /var/www/beagle/Kibble/static, with a symlink at /var/www/static.

 **Step 10**
-The next steps are to set up the database and do the Django migrations.
+Set up the database.
 Check that the database settings match what is in /var/www/beagle/Kibble/kibble/app_settings/production_settings.py:

     DATABASES =  {
     'default':  {